-South Africa has been called the rainbow nation because it is made up of so many diverse cultures.
-Cultural practices are how we talk and behave, the ways in which we pray, the special things we do when we have festivals, births and deaths.
-We have groups with different languages, religions, race, customs and traditions e.g. Zulu, Ndebele, Khoisan, Hindu, Muslim and Afrikaner people.
-All of these people are united by being South African and all of their ways of life form part of our country’s identity and culture.
-It is important to promote and be proud of our South African culture and identity.
-This helps South Africans to understand and respect each other and to learn from each other’s cultural practices.
+South Africa has been famously referred to as the rainbow nation because it is made up of so many diverse cultures and religions.
+Contained within South Africa's borders are Zulu, Xhosa, Pedi, Tswana, Ndebele, Khoisan, Hindu, Muslim, and Afrikaner people to name but a few.
+All of these people are united by calling South Africa home, and therefore their lives all contribute to forming a part of the country’s heritage, identity and culture.
+Understanding that South Africa is composed of all these various influences is essential for helping South Africans to understand and respect each other and to learn from each other’s cultural practices.
 This is part of the healing that democracy has brought after culture was used to divide South Africans in the past.
-For this reason the government has a project called “Proudly South African” that encourages South Africans to value each other and the country.

 Heritage and the South African Constitution

 A constitution is the guiding law on a country's values and rules.
 A constitution directs the government and all the people who live in a country on the rules for how citizens should be treated and how they should treat others.
-A constitution supports and protects a country and its peoples’ heritage and culture.
-South Africa is said to have one of the fairest constitutions in the world.
+A constitution supports and protects a country and the heritage and culture of its peoples.
+South Africa is widely considered to have one of the fairest and most progressive constitutions in the world.

-In South Africa everybody is equal.
-This means that nobody should discriminate against anyone else because of things like skin colour, age, religion, language or gender.
+In South Africa the vision of the constitution is for everybody to be equal.
+This means that nobody should be permitted to discriminate against anyone else because of things like skin colour, age, religion, language or gender.
 South Africans have human rights that are protected.
 For example, some schools have turned away children who have AIDS.
 However, the law protects these children’s rights to an education.
 In the same way the right to practice different religious beliefs is protected.
 Every person has the right to be part of any religion and to use the language of their choice.
-For this reason South Africa has 11 official languages so that all the major languages used in the country are given equal value.
+For this reason South Africa has 11 official languages so that all the major languages used in the country are given recognition.
 These languages are Sepedi, Sesotho, Setswana, siSwati, Tshivenda, Xitsonga, Afrikaans, English, isiNdebele, isiXhosa and isiZulu.
-Languages used by smaller groups such as the Khoi, Nama, San and sign language must also be respected.
-Other languages used in South Africa like German, Greek, Gujarati, Hindi, Tamil, Portuguese, Telegu and Urdu and languages like Arabic, Hebrew and Sanskrit, used in certain religions, must also be respected.
+Languages used by smaller groups such as the Khoi, Nama, San and sign language must also be respected under the constitution.
+Other languages used in South Africa include Shona, French, Swahili, Lingala, Portuguese, German, Greek, Gujarati, Hindi, Tamil, Portuguese, Telegu and Urdu.
+Other languages like Arabic, Hebrew and Sanskrit, used in certain religions, must also be respected.

 World Heritage Sites in South Africa

 A World Heritage Site is declared by the United Nations Educational, Scientific and Cultural Organisation (UNESCO).
-For a place to be included on the World Heritage List it has to meet certain requirements.
+There are two types of World Heritage Sites: the first represents cultural and the second natural heritage.

 - The uKhahlamba Drakensberg Park